-Notes: These forecasts are an extrapolation based on the parameters estimated by equation (8).
-The reported coefficients represent the cumulative effect of a permanent 1 percent price change on log usage.
-Ninety-five percent confidence intervals, given in brackets, are constructed via subsampling.
+Significance levels: 10 percent, 5 percent, 1 percent.
+These forecasts are an extrapolation based on the parameters estimated by equation (8).
+The reported coefficients represent the cumulative effect of a permanent one-percent price change on log usage.
+95 percent confidence intervals, given in brackets, and statistical significance levels are constructed via subsampling.